 As well as the standard PE curriculum, the children are given the opportunity to participate and represent the school throughout a range of sporting competitions including Football, Tennis, Tag Rugby, Athletics, Cross Country and Basketball.
 We are proud of the many successes that our teams have achieved; the trophies in the entrance hall are a perfect testament to this.
 In addition some of our pupils have also gone on to represent Westminster at a regional level at the London Youth Games, a fabulous accolade for St Saviours.

 In KS1 we focus on enjoyment and fun, as well as developing their A, B, and Cs; agility, balance and co-ordination.
-Safety and spatial awareness are other aspects of the lessons spent with Mr Dan, allowing the children the essential time to explore and realise their own movement pattern and early potential.
+Safety and spatial awareness are other aspects of the lessons spent with Mr Michael, allowing the children the essential time to explore and realise their own movement pattern and early potential.

 As the children progress into KS2, they take part in a wide range of activities, from individual sports to competitive team games.
 We pay special attention to developing gross motor skills, with focus on understanding the importance of teamwork and good sportsmanship.
 At this level the children are introduced to the significance of good nutrition and the benefit a healthy diet has in all aspects of their school life.